ibrahimyoda/Qradar-lab/README.md

 <h1>Qradar siem installation and logs forwarding</h1>

 <h2>Description</h2>
-This lab consists of installing a Qradar siem in virtualbox and setting up logs forwardingfrom kali linux and windows clients.
+This lab consists of installing a Qradar siem in virtualbox and setting up logs forwarding from kali linux and windows clients.
 <br />

 <h2>Environments Used </h2>